Giroc: Demographics

-Giroc had 8,388 inhabitants at the 2011 census, up 95% from the 2002 census.
-More recent estimates show that the population has exceeded 14,000 inhabitants.
+Giroc had 22,270 inhabitants at the 2021 census, up 165.56% from the 2011 census.

 Until World War I, there was a general increase in population due to both natural and migratory growth.
 During World War I the population decreases, then goes through a period of relative stagnation until World War II, when it decreases again.
 After that, it started to grow, especially after 1960, when several families from the rest of the country began to settle in Giroc, especially from Caraș-Severin County and Transylvania (especially Bihor).

 The development of Timișoara's industry, the need for labor and the impossibility of settling in Timișoara, this being a closed city, determined many families to settle in Giroc, where they buy houses or live in rent and from where they commute to Timișoara, especially after, in 1963, the bus from Timișoara to Giroc is established.
 In January 1977, 145 households and 545 inhabitants outside the actual hearth of Giroc are detached and administratively transferred to Timișoara, to form the current Fratelia B neighborhood, attached to the city.

 After declining in the late 1980s and early 1990s, the population stabilized and began to rise again.
 Both Germans and Hungarians were significantly reduced in number, and the Romanian majority strengthened.
 Especially after 2000, amid the development of the local economy, there is an increased development of the real estate industry, which also entails a significant increase of the population.

 Ethnic composition

-According to the 2011 census, the majority of the inhabitants are Romanians (90.44%), with a minority of Hungarians (1.8%).
-For 4.64% of the population, ethnicity is unknown.
+According to the 2021 census, the majority of the inhabitants are Romanians (76.16%), with a minority of Hungarians (1.4%).
+For 20.52% of the population, ethnicity is unknown.
 The inhabitants were for a long time mostly Romanian Orthodox.
 Between 1865 and 1870, the first colonization of Giroc took place with German families from Grabaț, Lenauheim and Variaș.
 Between 1910 and 1912, a new wave of German settlers from Nițchidorf arrived in Giroc.

 Religious composition

-According to the 2011 census, most of the inhabitants are Eastern Orthodox (81.75%), but there are also minorities of Roman Catholics (3.84%), Pentecostals (3.51%) and Baptists (3.12%).
-For 4.84% of the population, religious affiliation is unknown.
+According to the 2021 census, most of the inhabitants are Orthodox (64.95%), but there are also minorities of Roman Catholics (3.74%), Baptists (2.05%) and Pentecostals (1.94%).
+For 22.58% of the population, religious affiliation is unknown.
 There are two Romanian Orthodox churches, two Pentecostal churches and two Baptist churches in the commune.

+Politics and administration

+The commune of Giroc is administered by a mayor and a local council composed of 19 councilors.
+The mayor, Dan Vîrtosu, from the National Liberal Party, has been in office since 2024.
+As from the 2024 local elections, the local council has the following composition by political parties: